icewolfz/jiMUD/docs/scripting.md

 syntax: rs [text]

-to use this alias, create a new alias named rs, set the style to Script and ensure append arguments is checked and past this in the value */
+to use this alias, create a new alias named rs, set the style to Script and ensure append arguments is checked and paste this in the value */
 //the string to send to the mud var out = '';